-1. PLAYERS AND COUNTRIES
+I. PLAYERS AND COUNTRIES

-Diplomacy is best played by seven players, though as few as two may play.
-Each player represents one of the Great Powers of Europe in the years just prior to World War I: England, Germany, Russia, Turkey, Austria-Hungary, Italy and France.
-Each is independent of the other.
+The game of DIPLOMACY is best played by seven players (though as few as two may play).
+Each player represents one of the Great Powers of Europe in the years just prior to World War I: England, Germany, Russia, Turkey, Austria-Hungary (commonly referred to as "Austria"), Italy and France.
+Each is distinct and independent of the others.
 At the start of the game, the players draw lots to determine which Great Power each will represent.
 This is the only element of chance in the game.